Brocken: Climate

-The Brocken is a place of extreme weather conditions.
+Brocken is a place of extreme weather conditions.
 Due to its exposed location in the north of Germany its peak lies above the natural tree line.
-The climate on the Brocken is like that of the alpine 1600–2200 m zone or even that of Iceland.
+The climate on Brocken is like that of the alpine 1600–2200 m zone or even that of Iceland.
 This is due to its short summers and very long winters, with many months of continuous snow cover, strong storms and low temperatures even in summer.
 The summit, however, does not have an alpine climate, as the average summer temperature is above 10 C.

-Due to its significant height difference compared with the surrounding terrain the Brocken has the highest precipitation of any point in northern central Europe, with an average annual precipitation (1961–1990) of 1814 mm.
+Due to its significant height difference compared with the surrounding terrain, Brocken has the highest precipitation of any point in northern central Europe, with an average annual precipitation (1961–1990) of 1814 mm.
 Its average annual temperature is 2.9 C.

-The Brocken weather station has recorded the following extreme values:
+Brocken weather station has recorded the following extreme values: